18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Cretan wedding rice or gamopilafo is an integral part of local culture and one of the most celebrated Cretan dishes.

-It’s eaten at weddings and family festivities and not to be missed on your Cretan foodie vacation.
+It’s eaten at weddings and family festivities and is not to be missed on your Cretan foodie vacation.

-Meals begin and end with Cretan liquor known as tsikoudia or raki offered as part of Crete or Greek hospitality.
+Meals begin and end with Cretan liquor, known as tsikoudia or raki offered as part of Crete or Greek hospitality.

 A foodie vacation on Greece’s largest island is also the perfect opportunity to discover the local Cretan wines

-Taste interesting local varieties like red Kostifali or Mandilari Thrapsathiri or the celebrated white Vidiano wine.
+Taste interesting local varieties like red Kostifali or Mandilari Thrapsathiri, or the celebrated white Vidiano wine.

 If learning how to cook local Cretan specialties is your agenda, this real Cretan cooking experience invites you into a local’s home.